Andre2503/Project3_Group2/README.md

 	- `fetchData()` - an asynchronous function design to fetchdata from url.
 	- `populateIndustryGroupDropdown()` - function designed to populate the industryGroups drowndown.
 	- `populateTickerDropdown()` - function designed to populate the ticker drowndown based on industryGroup selected.
-	- `updateStockInfo()` - functon designed to populate the Stock Information per ticker.
+	- `updateStockInfo()` - function designed to populate the Stock Information per ticker.
 	- `updateTimeSeriesChart()` - function designed to create line chart per ticker
 	- `updateBarCharts()` - function designed to create bar charts for `Market Cap`, `EPS`, `DPS` and `PE`.
 - `styles.css` : script for formatting the dashboard